 The internship is a great opportunity for fresh graduates and passionate individuals who want to succeed in their careers after earning some skills and experience.
 Gone are the days when people would be given a choice whether to start with the internship or not.
 These days, candidates who have completed their work in the internship are given preference over those who try to make their career without any experience.

-Just like a job, starting the training job also requires the candidate to be eligible for it and then to apply to the position with the required documents.
+Just like a job, starting the training job also requires the candidate to be eligible for it and then to apply for the position with the required documents.
 One of the most commonly demanded documents is a recommendation letter.

 What is a recommendation letter for an internship?

-This is a reference letter written in a business setting that helps people avail themselves of an opportunity to learn their new skills and polish their pre-existing skills.
+This is a reference letter written in a business setting that helps people avail themselves of an opportunity to learn new skills and polish their pre-existing skills.

 When to write a reference letter for a candidate?

 In general, we are approached by different people, usually, young people and they ask us to write a recommendation for them.
-These people are usually those who have worked with us interacted with us in one or another way.
+These people are usually those who have worked with us and interacted with us in one or another way.
 So, we know them well and it is high time we think about whether they deserve to be recommended or not.